Matt Ridley: Journalism

-Ridley joined The Economist in 1984, first working as a science editor until 1987, then as Washington, D.C. correspondent from 1987 to 1989 and as American editor from 1990 to 1992.
+Ridley joined The Economist in 1984, first working as a science editor until 1987, then as Washington, D.C., correspondent from 1987 to 1989 and as American editor from 1990 to 1992.
 He was a columnist for The Daily Telegraph and The Sunday Telegraph and an editor of The Best American Science Writing 2002.

 From 2010 to 2013, Ridley wrote the weekly "Mind and Matter" column for The Wall Street Journal, which "explores the science of human nature and its implications".

 Since 2013, Ridley has written a weekly column for The Times on science, the environment, and economics.

 Ridley wrote the majority of the main article of the August 2017 edition of BBC Focus magazine.
 The article explains his scepticism regarding resource depletion, challenging the widespread belief that resource depletion is an important issue.
 He cites various previous resource scares as his evidence.

 Northern Rock, 1994–2007

 In 1994, Ridley became a board member of the UK bank Northern Rock.
 His father had been a board member for 30 years, and chairman from 1987 to 1992.
 Ridley became chairman in 2004.

-In September 2007, Northern Rock became the first British bank since 1878 to suffer a run on its finances, at the start of the financial crisis of 2007–2010.
-The bank applied to the Bank of England for emergency liquidity funding at the beginning of the financial crisis of 2007–08, but failed, and Northern Rock was nationalised.
-He resigned as chairman in October 2007.
-A parliamentary committee criticised Ridley for not recognising the risks of the bank's financial strategy and "harming the reputation of the British banking industry".
+In September 2007, Northern Rock became the first British bank since 1878 to suffer a run on its finances, at the start of the 2008 financial crisis.
+The bank applied to the Bank of England for emergency liquidity funding at the beginning of the crisis, but failed, and Northern Rock was nationalised.
+Ridley resigned as chairman in October 2007.
+A parliamentary committee criticised him for not recognising the risks of the bank's financial strategy and "harming the reputation of the British banking industry".

 Business

 From 1996 to 2003, Ridley served as founding chairman of the International Centre for Life, which opened in 2000 as a non-profit science centre in Newcastle upon Tyne; and is now its honorary life president.
 From July 2000 to June 2008, he was a non-executive director of PA Holdings Limited, with Victor Halberstadt.

-He had been a governor of the Ditchley Foundation, which organises conferences to further education and understanding of Britons and North Americans.
+Until 2010, he was a governor of the Ditchley Foundation, which organises conferences to further education and understanding of Britons and North Americans.
 He participated in a February 2000 Ditchley conference.

+Ridley serves on the Executive Advisory Board of the World.Minds Foundation.

 Patronage

-He is a patron of Humanists UK.